TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/importmap.md

 }
 ~~~

 The two dependencies `react` and `react-dom` resolve to four total dependencies.
-Now you can import them in your Javascript code.
+Now you can import them in your JavaScript code.

 ~~~JS
 import React from "react"